dealingwith/poole/_posts/2003-01-17-writers-are-tre-cul-but-most-always-poor-as-shit.markdown

 ---
 layout: post
-title: 'writers are tre cul but most always poor as shit'
+title: 'writers are tre cool but most always poor as shit'
 categories:
  - elsewhere
 ---